 If others see that I can do this full time, then that might convince them to produce great content too and have a go at it.
 So thanks for all the support, it helps more than just me!

 Step up to the plate and send your product in for one of Dave’s famous tell-it-like-is no bullshit product reviews.

 The EEVblog is the #1 electronics video blog in the industry, highly indexed on Youtube and Google, with a well established brand and audience of professionals, engineering students and hobbyists, so your product will get the highest profile coverage on Youtube and Google.

-Do your own review and upload to your own Youtube channel and you might get 100 views in a few months.
+Do your own review and upload to your own Youtube channel and you might get a few hundred views in a few months

 Fluke, Agilent, Tektronix, Gossen Metrawatt, Rigol, BK Precision, IET and Extech are some of the big players brave enough to take on the challenge so far, so are YOU game enough?